 Altus Suite – assessments of non-cognitive skills for selection

-All applicants applying to the Anesthesiology Residency Program at the University of Florida are required to complete an online suite of assessments (Altus Suite), to assist with our selection process for the 2021/22 application cycle.
+All applicants applying to the Anesthesiology Residency Program at the University of Florida are required to complete an online suite of assessments (Altus Suite), to assist with our selection process.

 Altus Suite is a standardized, three-part online assessment of non-cognitive skills, interpersonal characteristics, and personal values and priorities that we believe are important for successful residents of our program.
 Altus Suite will complement the other tools that we use for applicant review and evaluation.
 In implementing Altus Suite, we are trying to further enhance fairness and objectivity in our selection process.